 Jimmy Aldridge & Sid Goldsmith are one of the finest duos to have emerged onto the British folk and acoustic scene in recent years.
-Their combination of outstanding vocal work, sensitive instrumentation, and a powerful social conscience has brought them widespread critical acclaim.
+Their unique ability to make old songs seem relevant and new songs sound ancient has brought them widespread critical acclaim.

 ‘To be a great folk singer, you have to be a great storyteller, as Jimmy Aldridge and Sid Goldsmith are clearly aware.
-The duo are both fine singers and multi-instrumentalists.’
-The Guardian
+The duo are both fine singers and multi-instrumentalists’ Robin Denselow, The Guardian

 ‘Making common cause between antique songs and present circumstances is one of the grails of modern folk, one this young duo pull off impressively…Rousing stuff.’
 The Observer

 ‘This is a well-judged collection that feels very timely in its preoccupation with the working poor, and of economic and ecological instability.
 Observations about modern life blend seamlessly with traditional material, delivered with rare poise and delicate musicianship.
 What particularly stands out on all the self-penned numbers is the duo’s ability to treat contemporary subject matter effectively in folk music.’ ★★★★ Songlines